sanam-tamang/Shopwave---flutter-ecommerce/README.md

-# ShopWave - Modern E-Commerce Platform
+# ShopWave - E-Commerce Platform

-ShopWave is a feature-rich e-commerce mobile application built with Flutter and Supabase.
-It offers a seamless shopping experience with a modern UI, robust features, and a responsive design.
+ShopWave is an e-commerce mobile application built with Flutter and Supabase.
+It offers a shopping experience with a clean UI and essential e-commerce features.
 The platform supports multiple user roles (Customer, Vendor, Admin) with role-specific functionalities.

 ## 📱 Screenshots